RittgerLabGroup/SPIRES_2025_0_1/README.md

 1. Use unittests for automated testing.
 To run a given test manually, use runtests('testClassName/test_function').
 To run all test functions in testClassName.m, use runtests('testClassName').
-    To run all test functions, use runtests().
+    To run all test functions, make sure tests directory is in path, and do runtests().
 2. Update automated documentation and Toolbox Contents.m file: navigate to the directory that contains the Contents.m file, which is tbx/ESPToolbox, make it the Current Folder.
 On the